camunda/camunda-docs/versioned_docs/version-8.3/reference/auto-updates.md

 For Camunda 8 Saas, auto-updates are only for patch releases (x.y.**z**, where **z** is a patch release).

 Minor updates (x.**y**.z, where **y** is a minor release) are not eligible for auto-updates and require manual steps to initiate.
-Organization admins or owners can perform minor updates.
+Depending on your [role](/components/console/manage-organization/manage-users.md), you may see that an update is available, but no **Update cluster** button.
+Contact your organization owner or admin to update your cluster.